 Available in three stock colors, these suede high ankle boots can be used for indoor or outdoor skating.
 We took the best parts of Bont innovation and created a boot designed for park, recreational and street skating.
 The ParkStar combines comfort, style and performance for the perfect lifestyle boot at an affordable price.Features

 - Boot height: High ankle for added support

 - Heat moldable: Fully heat moldable base utilizing epoxy thermoset resin

 - Padding: Memory foam

 - Size options: 1 -13

-- Semi custom color option is available at addition cost, please email firstname.lastname@example.org for more information
+- Semi custom color options or vegan black boot is available at addition cost, please email firstname.lastname@example.org for more information

 Bont’s method of producing skates by hand inside out is a process that is far more skill intensive, time consuming and thus resulting in far greater costs than the current mainstream skate construction methods, but one that allows the Bont range of skating skates to lead the market in performance.
 The Bont production line has been engineered by founder Inze Bont to allow for our monocoque skates to be hand made in the most time efficient manner possible.
 This is a process which continues to be developed and refined.
 Inadequate processes such as using generic vacuum boxes for curing the carbon have been replaced by methods such as pressure wrapping which provides four atmospheres of pressure rather than the traditional one atmosphere from vacuum forming.
 Bont’s drive for design innovation is matched by its innovation in manufacturing processes.